 - Brazilian vervain

 The Mexican Sunflower

 Hollyhocks are tall plants with colorful spikes of large, delicate flowers that come in a range of colors from white to light pink and deep maroon.
-Their fragrance attracts many butterflies, the most important of which is the painted lady butterfly, who relies on the plant to complete their lifecycle.
+Their fragrance attracts many butterflies, the most important of which is the painted lady butterfly, which relies on the plant to complete its lifecycle.
 If you have too many painted lady caterpillars on your plants, however, they can drain the plant of nutrients.
-These perennial plants can grow up to six feet tall, and will spread easily by means of self-propagation.
+These perennial plants can grow up to six feet tall and will spread easily by means of self-propagation.
 If you do not want hollyhock to spread and re-emerge year after year, make sure you remove the whole plant including the taproot.
-In addition to attracting beautiful and beneficial insects, this flower makes a great how-stopping perimeter plant in your garden.
+In addition to attracting beautiful and beneficial insects, this flower makes a great show-stopping perimeter plant in your garden.

 Zinnias are annual flowers that produce bright multicolored blooms that attract pollinators of all kinds, including butterflies.
 The full daisy-like flowers grow quickly and make a great addition to any garden.

 More Plants That Attract Pollinators